CIP-PRITAM/Steganography/README.md

 Steps:

-1. The script will ask for the image file (mypic.png).
+i.
+The script will ask for the image file (mypic.png).

-2. Enter the secret message you want to hide.
+ii.
+Enter the secret message you want to hide.

-3. Provide a password for security.
+iii.
+Provide a password for security.

-4. The encrypted image is saved as encryptedImage.png
+iv.
+The encrypted image is saved as encryptedImage.png

 2. Decrypting a Message